dude-guy-boy/parkour-bot/README.md

 Parkour bot has an integrated system for managing server events.

 ### **Bot Manager**
 The bot manager allows the bot to restart itself from discord, update itself from github and create regular backups.
+You can also download copies of backups or logs through the manager.

 ### **Logging System**
+The logging system logs all commands, button presses, errors, and other bot interactions.
+All logging is saved to log files so they can be checked later to find issues or inappropriate behaviour.
+Many things are also logged in discord to a configurable logging channel.

 ### **Staff Application Handler**

 ### **Master Config & Data Storage System**
+Config and data files are handled by TinyDB.
+A simple interface has been created so that it is easy to get and set config parameters and user data.

 ### **Dynamic Help Command**
 The help command should show users only the commands they have permission to perform.